aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/convert-xls-file-with-images-or-charts-to-pdf/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ConvertXlsFileWithImagesOrChartsToPdf.go" >}}
 {{% alert color="primary" %}}

 If the spreadsheet contains formulas, it is best to call the [Calculate(CalculationData data)](https://reference.aspose.com/cells/go-cpp/abstractcalculationengine/calculate/) method just before rendering to PDF.
-Doing so ensures that formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so ensures that formula‑dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}